 Because it’s people as they are.

 But whether you throw shit in the street, or simply lie to someone you love, neither action is the action of someone well, someone right, someone emotionally and mentally strong.

 But shit like that is typical of regular people.
 As is a general fear of most things: of following one’s dreams, of leaving the spouse they no longer love, of talking to the beautiful girl in the coffee shop, or of acting with your own integrity and values, in the face of all who would have you do otherwise.

 As is the tendency to follow others, to base one’s self-esteem on the size of their clothes, to feel envious of others and somewhat ashamed of ourselves.

-Often, it’s the smallest things that affect us a lifetime: the bully in school who convinces us we are overweight or ugly; the older, achieving sibling whose example convinces us we are not good enough; the parent whose warnings and stories of doom and crime teach us a mistrust and fear of all people generally.
+Often, it’s the smallest things that affected us a lifetime: the bully in school who convinces us we are overweight or ugly; the older, achieving sibling whose example convinces us we aren’t good enough or smart enough; the parent whose warnings and stories of doom and crime teach us a mistrust and fear of people generally.

 “That’s great.
 Show me later,” he sighs.

 The son looks down disappointingly, mutters “ok,” and goes to his room – sad, disappointed, ashamed maybe, that he thought it so important or exciting at all.